MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/Summary Statistics/README.md

 * Peak days for casual and member types
 * Peak hours for casual and member types
 * Peak casual users vs. peak member users
+* Peak rides in DESC order by day-hour-user